bradeneast/bradeneast.com/src/blog/the-hotspot-user-experience/body.md

 ## What's different?

-The home internet was fast (in between outages).

-The hotspot is pretty slow by most of today's standards.
+The home internet was fast (in between outages), while the hotspot is pretty slow by most of today's standards.

-The home internet connects as soon as I turned my laptop on.

-The hotpsot takes a few seconds to enable.
+The home internet connects as soon as I turned my laptop on, while the hotpsot takes a few seconds to enable.

 ## Am I happy with the decision?
 Absolutely.